Definitions of Food Security

 - Very low food security (old label=Food insecurity with hunger): reports of multiple indications of disrupted eating patterns and reduced food intake.

 USDA requested the review by CNSTAT to ensure that the measurement methods USDA uses to assess households' access—or lack of access—to adequate food and the language used to describe those conditions are conceptually and operationally sound and that they convey relevant information to policy officials and the public.
 The CNSTAT panel that conducted this study included economists, sociologists, nutritionists, statisticians, and other researchers.
 One of the central issues the panel addressed was whether the concepts and definitions underlying the measurement methods—especially the concept and definition of hunger and the relationship between hunger and food insecurity—were appropriate for the policy context in which food security statistics are used.

 The CNSTAT panel:

 - Recommended that USDA continue to measure and monitor food insecurity regularly in a household survey.

 - Affirmed that the general methodology used to measure food insecurity is appropriate.

-- Suggested several ways in which the methodology might be refined (contingent on confirmatory research).
-ERS has recently published technical research reports on potential refinements and is continuing to conduct research on these issues.
+- Suggested several ways to refine the methodology (contingent on additional research).
+ERS published technical research reports on potential refinements and continues to conduct research on these issues.
 See:

 The CNSTAT panel also recommended that USDA make a clear and explicit distinction between food insecurity and hunger: